 An employee refusing to work their notice period presents a tricky challenge for many organisations.
 At the heart of the matter is that none of us like change.
-If an organisation is forced to accept change that they never saw coming, that creates work, that disrupts the day-to-day workings of the business – someone will be upset.
-Furthermore, if this change happens and the business is not in control of the timelines and it could be an ongoing problem…well, one can understand why things may become emotional.
+If an organisation is forced to meet a change they never saw coming and it creates additional work and disrupts the day-to-day workings of the business – someone will be upset.
+Furthermore, if this change happens and the business is not in control of the timelines and it could be an ongoing problem…well, one can understand why things may suddenly become emotional.

 Understanding and Analysis

 When an employee resigns stating they are not working their notice period you actually need a cool head.
 Resentment, annoyance and bitterness are not benefiting anyone, so put those emotions aside.
 Your priority is the well-being of the business.
 Ask yourself a couple of questions: